 A Digital Aiming Tilt Sensor, DATS, is present in each light unit, and is designed to display the aiming angle and provide a signal to trigger the shutdown of the PAPI system should any of the light units be displaced from its aimed position.
 It is set after the light unit has been aimed.
 The tilt switch is designed to allow operation when the light unit is properly aligned.
 The DATS relay switch will open when the light unit is tilted down.
-The switching will occur when the light unit is tilted between 1⁄4 and 1⁄2 a degree down and the switch will remain open in all tilt switch positions beyond this range.
+The switching will occur when the light unit is tilted between 1/4 and 1/2 a degree down and the switch will remain open in all tilt switch positions beyond this range.
 The DATS relay switch will open when the light unit is tilted up.
-The switching will occur when the light unit is tilted between 1⁄2 and 1 degree up and the switch will remain open in all tilt switch positions beyond this range.
+The switching will occur when the light unit is tilted up.
+The switching will occur when the light unit is tilted up.
+The switch will remain open in all tilt switch positions beyond this range.
 Shutdown will occur after a 10 second but before a 30 second period of continuous tilt out signal in accordance with FAA requirements.